Economics Major (B.A.)

 Major Requirements

-B.A. economics majors must complete nine courses in economics plus ADMN 510 with a grade of at least C- (1.67) in each Paul College major course and an average grade of 2.0 or better in major courses.
+B.A. economics majors must complete eleven courses in economics plus ADMN 510 with a grade of at least C- (1.67) in each Paul College major course and an average grade of 2.0 or better in major courses.

 ECON 401Principles of Economics (Macro)4